 An avid yogi, Courtney believes in the therapeutic power of incorporating mindfulness, meditation, and movement to support becoming more embodied in the here and now.

-Currently, in addition to having a private practice, Courtney is a contractor for the well-known treatment center, The Meadows, at their intensive outpatient program in North Scottsdale.
+In addition to having a private practice, Courtney works with a national recogized treatment center, The Meadows, at its intensive outpatient program in North Scottsdale.

 SE is a powerful psychobiological method for resolving trauma symptoms and chronic stress.
 Developed by Dr. Peter Levine, SE provides a framework to gauge/assess where a person may be “stuck” in their survival response—fight, flight, or freeze—from the aftermath of a perceived life-threat and/or due to cumulative stress.
 SE uses a body-oriented approach, having the client focus on their “felt” experience, to restore the inherent capacity of self-regulation.
 SE is a naturalistic healing method that is based on the understanding that symptoms of trauma are the result of dysregulation of the automatic nervous system.
 This approach is based on years of observing animals in the wild (which are rarely traumatized despite regular threats to their lives) whereas humans are frequently overwhelmed and traumatized.